Registration for workshops & videochats closes 2 hours before the event.

 "Transforming Classroom Culture Through Intentional Words of Kindness" VIDEOCHAT

-with Annabelle Baylin and Karen Levenberg
+with Karen Levenberg

 Thursday, Nov 13th, 3:00-4:30 PM (ET)